 Both of these strategies allow you to lose more than what is in your portfolio, so they should only be attempted by an experienced options trader.
 These are great strategies when utilized with care, so they shouldn’t be avoided, just handled with care.

 With short calls and short puts also comes short strangles and short straddles.
 These can be great neutral strategies used to profit when the underlying is in a tight range.

 Sometimes, short calls will be moved to the next level, Option Level 5.
 Short calls pose more of a risk than short puts.
 Theoretically, an underlying can only drop to zero-dollars, meaning the risk is limited.
-Calls on the other hand can climb to infinitely.
+Calls, on the other hand, can climb to infinitely.
 Stocks are more likely to run higher and to do it unexpectedly.
-A buyout announced overnight, or a new CEO taking control of a company, can trigger an extraordinary run in the stock.
+A buyout announced overnight, or a new CEO is taking control of a company, can trigger an extraordinary run in the stock.